ManatiCR/generator-manati-theme/README.md

 > [Yeoman](http://yeoman.io) generator to create a base Drupal 7 Theme created by [Estudio Manatí](http://www.estudiomanati.com/)

+## Note
+This is a very new generator and needs some more testing and work, so please use at your own risk, PRs welcome.

 ## Install
 To install generator-manati-theme from npm, run: